The Pass/D/Fail option was approved by the faculty in January 2016, and goes into effect in spring 2016.

 Pass/D/Fail Option Handbook language (see part C)

-Pass/D/Fail Option Handbook language (relating to degree requirements, see part A, section 9)
+Pass/D/Fail Option Handbook language (relating to degree requirements, see part A, subsections a and b)

 Frequently asked questions about the Pass/D/Fail option: